 On a Saturday, gardeners from around the world share six things from their garden in their blogs and on social media.
 It's a great way to see over the fence of what is going on in other people's gardens.
-As we have a gorgeously, sunny Autumnal day in Glasgow, I thought I'd share #SixonSaturday from my garden as we slide into October.
+I thought I'd share #SixonSaturday from my garden as we slide into October.

 If you want to prolong those flowers in your garden which are still blooming, then you need to keep deadheading!